Stalin lashes out at BJP, TN Governor | Politics

 The 2024 Lok Sabha polls should be the one to put a ''full stop'' to all these and unity was the need of the hour to achieve that, Stalin said.

-Earlier this month also, Stalin had batted for opposition unity to jointly work towards dislodging the central BJP regime in 2024.
+Earlier this month also, Stalin had batted for opposition unity to jointly work towards dislodging the BJP regime at the centre in 2024.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)